expandedfronts/revisr/revisr/readme.txt

 == Description ==

-Revisr allows you to synchronize your WordPress website with a git repository.
+Revisr allows you to manage your WordPress website with a git repository.
 With Revisr, you can:

 * Track changes to the files of your WordPress installation
 * Commit and push changes to a remote repository (including Bitbucket and Github)
 * Pull changes down from a remote repository
-* Easily toggle between unlimited branch
+* Easily toggle between branches
 * Revert to an earlier commit
 * Discard any unwanted changes
 * Manage .gitignore to prevent unwanted files/directories from being tracked

-A must have plugin for WordPress development.
+A must have plugin for deploying WordPress using git repositories.

 *Git Logo by Jason Long is licensed under the Creative Commons Attribution 3.0 Unported License.*